Anna Mae Aquash: Denise and Debbie Maloney

-Re-interment at Indian Brook Reservation
+Re-interment at Indian Brook Reserve

 After the conviction of Looking Cloud in 2004, Aquash's family had her remains exhumed.
-They were transported to her homeland of Nova Scotia for reinterment on June 21 at Indian Brook Reservation in Shubenacadie, Nova Scotia.
+They were transported to her homeland of Nova Scotia for reinterment on June 21 at Indian Brook Reserve in Shubenacadie.
 They held appropriate Mi'kmaq ceremonies and celebrated the work and life of the activist.
 Family and supporters have held annual anniversary ceremonies in Aquash's honor since then.